MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/plan-external-collaboration.md

 - **Microsoft Entra B2B collaboration** – A feature that allows users to share files, folders, sites, groups, and teams with people from outside your organization.
 These people access shared resources by using guest accounts in your directory.
 - **Microsoft Entra B2B direct connect** – A feature that allows users to share resources in your organization with people from other Microsoft Entra organizations.
 These people access the shared resources by using their own work or school account.
 No guest account is created in your organization.
 - **External participant** – A person from outside your organization who is participating in a resource – such as a shared channel – using their own identity and not a guest account in your directory.
-- **External organization** – Another organization that you are sharing resources with.
+- **External organization** – Another organization that you're sharing resources with.
 - **Guest** – A person from outside your organization who accesses shared resources by signing in to a guest account in your directory.
 - **Host organization** – The organization that is hosting a shared resource, such as a shared channel.
 - **Shared channel** – A Teams channel that can be shared with people outside the team.
 These people can be inside your organization or from other Microsoft Entra organizations.